jaws/jaws/README.md

 ### Example

 The current version can translate L2 ASCII data from the following networks to netCDF format:
 * Antarctic Automatic Weather Stations (AAWS): Sample raw file can be downloaded from [here](http://grele.ess.uci.edu/jaws/sample_data/AAWS_AGO-4_20161130.txt).
-Righht click on the link and select "Save link as".
+Right click on the link and select "Save link as".
 * Greenland Climate Network (GCNet): Sample raw file can be downloaded from [here](http://grele.ess.uci.edu/jaws/sample_data/GCNet_Summit_20140601.txt)
 * Institute for Marine and Atmospheric Research (IMAU): Sample raw file for Antarctic stations can be downloaded from [here](http://grele.ess.uci.edu/jaws/sample_data/ant_aws17IMAU_20150101.txt) and for Greenland stations can be downloaded from [here](http://grele.ess.uci.edu/jaws/sample_data/grl_aws05IMAU_19930901.txt)
 * Programme for Monitoring of the Greenland Ice Sheet (PROMICE): Sample raw file can be downloaded from [here](http://grele.ess.uci.edu/jaws/sample_data/PROMICE_EGP_20160501.txt)